 - California Expenditures: Itemize contributions and expenditures of \$100 or more made in California.
-Expenditures made for contributions and independent expenditures in California are also itemized on Schedule D. - Non-California Expenditures: Add an entry in the "name and address" field for the non-California expenditures (e.g., "Non-CA expenditures") and include the lump sum total in the "amount paid" column. - Schedule E Summary: Enter the total amount of California expenditures and non-California expenditures on Line

-(itemized payments) of the Schedule E Summary.
-If expenditures of less than \$100 or more were made for contributions and expenditures in California, enter the lump
+Expenditures made for contributions and independent expenditures in California are also itemized on Schedule D. - Non-California Expenditures: Add an entry in the "name and address" field for the non-California expenditures (e.g., "Non-CA expenditures") and include the lump sum total in the "amount paid" column. - Schedule E Summary: Enter the total amount of California expenditures and non-California expenditures on Line 1 (itemized payments) of the Schedule E Summary.
+If expenditures of less than \$100 or more were made for contributions and expenditures in California, enter the lump sum total on Line 2 (unitemized payments).

-A political committee that registers and files campaign reports (i.e., IRS Form 8872) with the Internal Revenue Service reports its contributions and expenditures in the same manner as an out-of-state PAC. sum total on Line 2 (uniternized payments).
 Line 3 is likely not applicable to out-of-state PACs.
-Line 4 is the total of all expenditures made during the reporting period.

-• Form 460 Summary Page: The amount from Line 4 of the Schedule E Summary is carried over to Lines 6 and 11 of the overall Summary Page.
+Line 4 is the total of all expenditures made during the reporting period. - Form 460 Summary Page: The amount from Line 4 of the Schedule E Summary is carried over to Lines 6 and 11 of the overall Summary Page.